rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 typically no longer have type information and may be composing errors from many sources.

-_note_: This RFC focuses on the more complicate of it's two proposed solutions in order to support accessing DSTs.
+_note_: This RFC focuses on the more complicated of it's two proposed solutions in order to support accessing DSTs.
 The [alternative proposal] is easier to understand and may be more palatable.